Route Options (MapRouteOptions)

 # Create a new Kestrun server

-New-KrServer -Name "Simple Server"
+New-KrServer -Name 'Simple Server'

-# Add a listener on port 5000 and IP address 127.0.0.1 (localhost)
+# Add a listener on the configured port and IP address

 # Add the PowerShell runtime